Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 ## Expected Results
-I expect the Power Source Configuration not to affect the voltage stability across the board.
-I expect that as the resistance gets lower (Higher load), the current will increase, and therefore the power dissipated should increase as well.
-Finally, I believe that the voltage consistency should remain relatively constant.
-(The voltage drops across the resistor should stay close to 3.3 Vdc)
+The expectation is that the Power Source Configuration will not affect the voltage stability across the board.
+As the resistance decreases (indicating a higher load), the current is expected to increase, resulting in greater power dissipation.
+Finally, it is believed that the voltage consistency should remain relatively constant, with the voltage drops across the resistor staying close to 3.3 Vdc.

 ## Actual Results